Royal College of Art: History

 The RCA was founded in Somerset House in 1837 as the Government School of Design or Metropolitan School of Design.
-By 1848 there were more than 300 students attending classes each day.
+By 1848, more than 300 students were attending classes each day.

-The numbers of pupils at present (June 1848) attending at Somerset House is about 80 in the morning, 260 in the evening, and about 50 females.
+The number of pupils at present (June 1848) attending at Somerset House is about 80 in the morning, 260 in the evening, and about 50 females.
 The greater part of the students are the sons of tradesmen and of the upper class of artisans; the females are principally the daughters of professional men, or such as are being educated for governesses.

 Richard Burchett became head of the school in 1852.

+The Science and Art Department was a government department established in 1853 to promote education in art, science, technology, and design in Britain and Ireland.
+The Department funded a large site in South Kensington that housed the Science and Art Department, the South Kensington Museum, and other bodies, and the Science and Art Department took over the Government School of Design.
+Owing to this association, the college has been referred to in several (mostly colonial) sources as the "South Kensington School of Science and Art".

 In 1853 it was expanded and moved to Marlborough House, and then, in 1853 or 1857, to South Kensington, on the same site as the South Kensington Museum.
 It was renamed the Normal Training School of Art in 1857 and the National Art Training School in 1863.
 During the later 19th century it was primarily a teacher training college; pupils during this period included George Clausen, Christopher Dresser, Luke Fildes, Kate Greenaway and Gertrude Jekyll.

-In September 1896 the school received the name "Royal College of Art", and the emphasis of teaching there shifted to the practice of art and design.
+In September 1896, the school received the name "Royal College of Art", and the emphasis of teaching there shifted to the practice of art and design.
+The Science and Art Department was merged into the Board of Education in 1899.

 Teaching of graphic design, industrial design and product design began in the mid-twentieth century.
 The school expanded further in the 1960s, and in 1967 it received a royal charter (amended in 2021) which gave it the power to grant its own degrees.

 In July 2020, the Royal College of Art launched its first-ever online graduate exhibition, RCA2020.